KamilPaczoski/NLP-Project/README.md

 Text Cleaning: Data preparation involves cleaning the text to improve model performance.
 The TextCleaner class in TextCleaner.py provides text cleaning functionalities, including removing special characters, lowercase conversion, and other pre-processing steps.

-(to do): Inference: After training, the model can be used for emotion classification on new input text.
-The inference is performed by another program (predictor.py), which loads the trained weights and predicts the emotional tone of a provided text.
+Inference: After training, the model can be used for emotion classification on new input text.
+The inference is performed by another program (EmotionEvaluator.py), which loads the trained weights and predicts the emotional tone of a provided text.

 Solutions Used